 When can I take the ABA Pain Medicine Exam?

-How do I apply for this exam?
+How do I apply for the exam?

 Individuals with ABA certification, or other boards that are part of the ABMS, can apply for this certification exam through the ABA website.
 All applicants must have a valid, unrestricted license to practice medicine or osteopathy from a US or Canadian jurisdiction.
 They must also demonstrate their current pain medicine practice (i.e. that they take part in clinical pain management duties at least once per week for twelve successive months over three years).
 Applicants must also meet the requirements of the Maintenance of Certification in Anesthesiology Program (MOCA).